grafana/grafana-plugin-examples/README.md

 Some of the examples in this repository contain integration tests that make use of [`@grafana/e2e`](https://npmjs.com/package/@grafana/e2e) package.
 These tests can be run individually by navigating to the example plugin and running one of the following commands:

-- `yarn e2e` - run the tests
+- `yarn e2e` - run integration tests
-- `yarn e2e:open` - open cypress ui and run tests
+- `yarn e2e:open` - open cypress ui and run integration tests
-- `yarn e2e:update` - update tests
+- `yarn e2e:update` - run integration tests and update any screenshots

 ### Testing against latest versions of Grafana